 Basically he said he still wanted to hang out, but he just really wasn't ready to commit at all.
 So we break up.
 And then it turns out a few months later he's in a relationship with someone who, from what I could discern, was not at all — I do want to preface, I'm not trying to bash this other person, but just like, it brought up a lot of feelings of being too much because this other person was not at all accomplished.
 Wasn't really trying to, I guess, do more.

-I also think that a lot of men don't understand the emotional impact of feeling like I have to be both submissive to you and strong.
 Or in the workforce, where it says I have to be both very sweet as I ask for a raise, but also I can't let anyone walk over me.
-It's just like these mental gymnastics, or these balancing games that we have to play as women, I don't think a lot of men really understand or care to understand how that affects us.
+It's just like these mental gymnastics or these balancing games that we have to play as women.
+I don't think a lot of men really understand or care to understand how that affects us.

 Do you have a story to tell about how ambition has played out in your life — for better or for worse?
 Let us know in the comments.

-If you like this weeks’ diary, you might also like this one: I’ve Asked For More and Been Rejected - More than Once
+If you like this weeks’ diary you might also like these:

 Know someone who can relate?
 Please share.